salesforce-heroku-workshops/enterprise-java-developer/index.md

 3. Select `Add` for the free 5MB plan
 4. Select the application from the drop-down
 5. Select `Select`
-6. Open the `Procfile` and change line 1 to be:
+6. In Eclipse open the `Procfile` and change line 1 to be:

         web:  java $JAVA_OPTS -jar target/dependency/webapp-runner.jar --port $PORT --session_manager memcache target/*.war

     This enables `webapp-runner` to use the provisioned Memcache service for externalized session storage
+7. Save the file (From the Eclipse menu bar select `File` then select `Save`)

 Now commit the changes to the local Git repository and push them to Heroku: